 In this section

-Many people with low vitamin D do not have symptoms, but some people with low vitamin D get bone and muscle pain.
-Very low vitamin D can lead to soft bones, causing rickets in children and osteomalacia in adults.
-Rickets only occurs when children are growing - if a child has softer bones from low vitamin D, the bones can bend causing 'bow legs' or 'knock knees' as well as other changes.
-Rickets is more likely in children who also have low dairy intake or in babies that breastfeed for a long time without starting solid foods at the normal age (4-6 months).
+Many people with low vitamin D do not have symptoms, but some children with low vitamin D get bone and muscle pain.
+Very low vitamin D can lead to soft bones, causing rickets in children and a condition called osteomalacia (os-tee-oh-mah-lay-shee-ah) in adolescents and adults.

 For most people, low vitamin D can be prevented by spending time outside.